 Population health is focused on preventing diseases and promoting health and wellness, instead of looking for treatments or cures.

 Through population health, the gap between different groups of people can be closed.
-Concepts in population health help identify and address the factors that contribute to disparities.
-Interventions in population health ensure that everyone in the population will have access to the health resources they need to have optimal health.
+Its concepts help identify and address the factors that contribute to disparities.
+These interventions ensure that everyone in the population will have access to the health resources they need to have optimal health.

 Supports Collaboration and Partnership: